ansient0/lwotc/README.md

 Similiarly, only the important ones

-* Bullet wizard: Grants Area suppression.
+* Bullet Wizard: Grants Area suppression.
 Suppression and Area suppression deal small amount of damage to the targets.
 * Merciless: Once per turn, taking a standard shot with your primary weapon on a disoriented, panicked, or stunned enemy will refund your actions.
 * Impact: Your Attacks can now remove enemy overwatch on hit.
 * Advanced Robotics: Upgrades ABC protocols by granting Threat Assessment, Shock Therapy and Chaining Jolt.